ILikeTeaALot/Tellyfin/README.md

+# Tellyfin

+The goal for this is a PS3-style UI for films, TV shows, music, photos, emulators, and Steam (social features possibly included too... if possible).

 ## Current Status

 At present, playback and playback-control of media on the local filesystem works, selected by browsing through a local Jellyfin server.